JetSimon/wikibox-toolkit/readme.md

 - Automatically calculate the popular vote, seat total, and percentage for an election map
   - Sliders for each state to set how split the vote was, adjust popular vote percentage accordingly.
 - Save and load map SVG files to edit later
+- Find and replace text on a wikipedia page (case sensitive)

 **TODO**